Photography hints and tips for counties, divisions and districts

 How to store photos

-- Keep the photos that you have permissions for, along with the permissions, including copies of emails from leaders that say which girls have permissions, in a secure place, for example, a password-protected folder on your computer or limited access cloud storage.
+Keep the photos that you have permissions for, along with the permissions, including copies of emails from leaders that say which girls have permissions, in a secure place.
+This could be a password-protected folder on your computer or limited-access cloud storage

-- For photos that don’t identify individuals eg they’re obscure photos or photos with objects, you can store in a separate folder
+- For photos that do not identify individuals eg obscure photos or photos of objects, you can store in a separate folder

 - If you share any photos, make a list (in a spreadsheet) of the photos, date shared and who you’ve shared them with including the name of the contact so you can easily track them.
-For example, photos x, y and z have been shared with ‘name of commissioner’ from ‘name of county’ on the dd/mm/yyyy.
+For example, photos taken at x event with x,y and z have been shared with ‘name of commissioner’ from ‘name of county’ on the dd/mm/yyyy.

 What happens if someone sends you photos

 Sometimes you may be sent photos that you or your county/district/division hasn’t taken.
-They may come directly from a unit/parent/another area of Girlguiding.
+They may come directly from a unit, parent/carer or another area of Girlguiding.

-- If a leader/or other area of Girlguiding has sent you a photo, check that they have the right permissions so you can use the photo.
+If a leader/or other Girlguiding member has sent you a photo, check that they have the right permissions so you can use the photo.
 Keep a record of the photo name, date received, who the photo was from, and where it will be used.

-- If a parent has sent the photo in then the covering email/letter will be seen as permission so make sure you store it securely as suggested above.
+If a parent or carer has sent the photo, then the covering email/letter will be seen as permission so make sure you store it securely as suggested above.

 How long to keep

-For out of date photos/those that identify individuals that you don’t have permissions for:
+For out of date photos, photos that are two years old or those that identify individuals that you don’t have permissions for at smaller events:

 - Remove from your guiding website, if you have one